alexarne/Convex-Polygon-Collisions/README.md

 * The user can control the selected polygon by pressing buttons W, A, S, and D for moving forwards, rotating to its left, moving backwards, and rotating to its right, respectively

-* The user can spawn new polygons by choosing the amount of sides, whether it can be pushed by other polygons, and its color
+* The user can spawn new polygons by specifying the amount of sides, whether it can be pushed by other polygons, and its color

 * The user can select another polygon by clicking on it